Categories

 Pro Tip: Shift Down 3-4 seconds ahead of the pounce to be able to respond to to load

-Its a progression from the Cheetah Pounce # 1 Again visualize yourself as a cheetah stalking your prey, which is your A#1 training goal and sweet spot for 3 minutes and 40 seconds.
+Its a progression from the Cheetah Pounce #1.
+Again visualize yourself as a cheetah stalking your prey, which is your a #1 training goal and sweet spot for 3 minutes and 40 seconds.
 Then just like #1 pounce out of the saddle for 20 seconds at a 115 - 150% FTP Zone 6+ effort.
-Again really get after the pound effort because you have a 2 minute recovery interval to catch your breath after.
+Really get after the pounce effort because you have a 2 minute recovery interval to catch your breath after.

 Little known cheetah exercise physiology nugget: Cheetahs are all fast twitch and anaerobically gifted but at the expense of their endurance.
 A cheetah is wicked fast for 30 - 60 seconds but if the antelope can outrun the cheetah for longer than that cheetahs lose their speed quickly.
 Would make a terrible endurance athlete but a world class obviously kilo and pursuit rider!
 Cheetahs need more sweet spot training! … but I digress.

-Continuing on with the Cheetah Imagery theme is the FasCat # 3 Sprint > Stalk > Kill: 2 sets of 3 x 3 minutes.
+#3 Sprint > Stalk & Catch!
+2 sets of 3 x 3 minutes continues on with the cheetah imagery.
 The progression of # 3 come from added in a 10 second anaerobic out of the saddle sprint to the beginning of the effort like a traditional over under.
-The Sprint Stalk Kill Goes like this:
+The Sprint > Stalk & Catch Goes like this:

-Really visualize your goals here - it is a crit and cyclocross race and mountain bike course - think and see yourself in the crux moment of these races making this kind of power.
-Please pardon the KILL’ing reference but that’s how it is in the Serengeti and if you bring a killer mindset to your racing you’ll make Eddy Merckx (the cannibal proud).
+Really visualize your goals here because this is a hard workout - think and see yourself in the crux moment of these races, making this kind of power.
+Bring a winning mindset to this workout just like it is in the Serengeti because if you bring a killer mindset to your training, you’ll make Eddy Merckx (the cannibal proud).

-the FasCat # 4 Sprint > Stalk > Kill: is 2 sets of 5 x 2 minutes and is a progression from # 3
+#4 Sprint > Stalk & Catch!
+2 sets of 5 x 2 minutes and is a progression from #3.

-The Sprint > Stalk Kill # 3 contains 18 total minutes of wintertime intensity with 88% and 16 minutes being sweet spot and 12 % and 2 minutes begin anaerobic.
+The Sprint > Stalk & Catch #3 contains 18 total minutes of wintertime intensity with 88% and 16 minutes being sweet spot and 12% and 2 minutes being anaerobic.

-The Sprint > Stalk Kill # 4 progresses to 20 minutes of WTI with 83.3% and 16.6 minutes of Sweet Spot and 16.7% and 3.4 min of anaerobic zone 6.
+The Sprint > Stalk & Catch # 4 progresses to 20 minutes of WTI with 83.3% and 16.6 minutes of Sweet Spot and 16.7% and 3.4 min of anaerobic zone 6.
 The progression comes from a little bit less sweet spot and a little bit more anaerobic.

 Finally!
 If you know us well you know we always include a ‘Diabolical’ workout version for all the young buck whippersnappers out there who can handle the load and want to get their cat 2 upgrade.

-Now the FasCat # 5 Diabolical “Cheetah Pounce” is diabolical because you don’t have time to catch your prey with sweet spot - you need to stalk them faster at threshold watts!
+The FasCat # 5 Diabolical “Cheetah Pounce” is diabolical because you don’t have time to catch your prey with sweet spot - you need to stalk them faster at THRESHOLD WATTS!
 There's is no set break either in order to get 8 reps in an hour workout.

 Caress and nurture your anaerobic system this winter with these 5 wintertime intensity workouts.
 Get on the bike, get down to work, get off, go win in the kitchen and go on about your day.